compoundjs/guides/README.md

 #### [Deploy][deploy]

-This guide shows how you can deploy your applications into heroku.
+This guide shows how you can deploy your application.

 #### [Security][security]